vanTanIsReal/vietnam_license_plate_recognition/README.md

 ## Model Details

-- The `best.pt` model is likely a YOLO-based model fine-tuned for license plate detection.
+- The `best.pt` model is a YOLO-based model fine-tuned for license plate detection.
-- It detects the license plate region in an image, and OCR techniques (e.g., using Tesseract) may be applied to extract the text.
+- It detects the license plate region in an image, and OCR techniques (e.g., using TrOCR) may be applied to extract the text.

 ## Dependencies